-Initial test work successfully generated high-grade lead and zinc concentrates from the Blind-El Sol deposits and a high-grade lead concentrate from the Skarn Front deposit.
-However, heavy dilution of the zinc concentrate by chalcopyrite resulted in lower than optimal recoveries and grades of zinc concentrate generated from the Skarn Front composite.
-More recent test work successfully optimized the flotation sequence, upgraded the zinc concentrate by removing the chalcopyrite and created a separate copper concentrate.
+Test work successfully generated high-grade lead and zinc concentrates from the Blind-El Sol deposits and the most recent test work successfully optimized the flotation sequence, upgraded the zinc concentrate by removing the chalcopyrite and created a separate copper concentrate.
 The best results were achieved using a sequential float of Cu-Pb-Zn followed by subsequent cleaning of each concentrate.
 The test work on the Skarn Front sulphide composite recovered: